 Diversity: Enriched by the racial, cultural, national, and socioeconomic diversity of Washington, DC, Beauvoir prepares students well for the world that awaits them.
 Beauvoir's student body is comprised of a fairly equal mix of boys and girls, with approximately 46% of the students from diverse ethnic backgrounds.

 Financial Aid: Beauvoir offers nearly $1.7 million each year for financial aid to students.
 Beauvoir’s admissions process is "need-blind," meaning all applications are given equal weight, regardless of ability to pay full tuition.

 Languages: Students in all grades, pre-kindergarten through third grade, are taught Spanish.
 Additionally, the School offers Spanish-language lunches for native speakers.

 Library: Beauvoir’s Library has more than 17,000 titles that are tailored to young readers.

 4th Grade Outplacement: Consistently, more than 95% of Beauvoir students are able to attend their first choice school for Fourth Grade.
-Beginning in the summer before their child's third-grade year, Beauvoir's Director of Outplacement assists families through every step of the journey to determine the best school for their child.
+Beginning in the summer before their child's third-grade year, Beauvoir's Outplacement team assists families through every step of the journey to determine the best school for their child.